Alano.ONLINE - Your 12-step group's FREE online clubhouse!

 Problems of money, property, and authority may easily divert us from our primary spiritual aim.
 We think, therefore, that any considerable property of genuine use to A.A. should be separately incorporated and managed, thus dividing the material from the spiritual.
 An A.A. group, as such, should never go into business.
 Secondary aids to A.A., such as clubs or hospitals which require much property or administration, ought to be incorporated and so set apart that, if necessary, they can be freely discarded by the groups.
 Hence such facilities ought not to use the A.A. name.
 Their management should be the sole responsibility of those people who financially support them.
 For clubs, A.A. managers are usually preferred.
 But hospitals, as well as other places of recuperation, ought to be well outside A.A.- and medically supervised.
 While an A.A. group may cooperate with anyone, such cooperation ought never go so far as affiliation or endorsement, actual or implied.
 An A.A. group can bind itself to no one.

-Alano.ONLINE is not endorsed by A.A. and is not affiliated with it.
+Alano.ONLINE is not endorsed by A.A. or other 12-step groups and is not legally or financially affiliated with them.
 It acts as a "club" mentioned in Tradition 6.
 Your group, as a group, is not "in business" with Alano.ONLINE.
 Alano.ONLINE "can be freely discarded by the groups," and has no legal relationship or binding to them.
-Meetings can go their own way at any time.
-Alano.ONLINE has no authority or sway over any meeting group's collective decisions, nor do our members in their capacity as meeting hosts.
-As a member of Alano.ONLINE, you can still vote in your meeting's group conscience decisions, but in that capacity you represent only yourself, and you do not speak as a member of Alano.ONLINE.
+Meetings can go their own way at any time, although they will have to find a different Zoom account or other means to do so.

 Best effort - disclaimer of liability